namshi/node-nmlogger/README.md

 # nmLogger

-Handy and _strongly_ opinionated logging helper conveniently wrting your logs on your shell and greylog facility as well as reporting errors to newrelic.
+Handy and _strongly_ opinionated logging helper.
+It conveniently writes your logs in your shell and graylog facility as well as reporting errors to newrelic.

 ## Options Params:
 Options parameters:

-- **elevel**: max winston reporting level
+- **level**: max winston reporting level

-- **graylog**: config for greaylog server, please [check here](https://github.com/namshi/winston-graylog2#options) for more infos
+- **graylog**: config for graylog server, please [check here](https://github.com/namshi/winston-graylog2#options) for more infos
 - **env**: the current environment.
-It will be use by the newrelic trasport as explained [here](https://github.com/namshi/newrelic-winston#options)
+It will be used by the newrelic transport as explained [here](https://github.com/namshi/newrelic-winston#options)

 ## Installation